Charlotte Lawrence

 Charlotte Sarah Lawrence (born June 8, 2000) is an American singer, songwriter, actress, and model.
-She began singing and playing piano in her early childhood, drawing inspiration from her father's work as a television writer and her mother's background in acting.
+She began singing and playing piano in her early childhood, drawing inspiration from her father's work as a television writer and her mother's background in acting and music supervisor in television.

 Lawrence featured on Kaskade's single "Cold as Stone" in 2018 and released her debut EP Young later that year.
 Her second EP Charlotte was released in 2021.
 Her debut studio album Somewhere was released in 2025.
 As a model, she is signed to IMG Models and has appeared in magazines such as Teen Vogue and Harper's Bazaar.

 Early life

 Charlotte Sarah Lawrence was born in Los Angeles on June 8, 2000, the daughter of actress Christa Miller and television producer Bill Lawrence.
 She is the grand-niece of actress Susan Saint James, and her paternal great-great-great-grandfather was real estate mogul William Van Duzer Lawrence.
 She is of Dutch descent.
 She began singing as a child.
 She attended Marymount High School in Los Angeles, where she was on the volleyball and basketball teams.

 Despite her parents not having musical backgrounds, Lawrence was raised in a highly creative environment that deeply influenced her artistic development.
 Her father's work as a television writer inspired her passion for songwriting, while her mother's music supervision experience and eclectic taste introduced her to influential artists like Joni Mitchell and Elliott Smith at an early age.
 She began piano lessons at the age of five, combining classical training with her love for pop music, an early blend that shaped her approach as a musician.